-In Ottawa we are having a bit of a brew haha (maybe even a hulabalu) about OCTranspo (the bus system) and their latest set of optimizations to their routes.
+In Ottawa we were having a bit of a brew ha ha (maybe even a hullabaloo) about OCTranspo (the bus system) and their latest set of optimizations to their routes (back in 2011).
 Mayor Jim Watson (who I hear looks a lot like me) has said he really has only received about 100 complaints, which seems remarkably low (given everybody I know who takes the bus has complained about it to me).
 I think the Mayor may have poked the bear on this one, and he may receive a few more complaints thanks to his comments.

-I have noticed that no Bank CEO has stood up and made provactive statements like:
+I have noticed that no Bank CEO has stood up and made proactive statements like:

 - Our credit card‘s interest rate policy is never complained about by our customers